PTK project completes paper phase

 In October, Sergei Pozdnyakov, the head of NPP Zvezda specialized in life-support systems, told TASS news agency that the company had completed preliminary designs for the reusable rescue flight suit, the Cheget cosmonaut seat and an individual life-support system to be used on the PTK spacecraft.
 According to Pozdnyakov, NPP Zvezda also had built a prototype of the Cheget chair, which was transferred to RKK Energia for use with the ergonomics test prototype of the crew cabin.

 To sustain the ambitious development schedule, RKK Energia needed to approve a technical assignment for the full-scale development of the PTK spacecraft and for the Amur launch system with the Angara-5P rocket before the end of 2016.
 This phase of the development, known as LKI-1, was expected to extend until 2025.
-As the only prime contractor in the LKI-1 phase, RKK Energia also needed to receive a long-delayed State Contract from Roskosmos, which would fund the work.
+As the only prime contractor in the LKI-1 phase, RKK Energia finally received a long-delayed State Contract from Roskosmos under an official number 351-5620/16/185 on Nov.
+7, 2016.

 During the LKI-1 development phase, RKK Energia would have to build and test the spacecraft itself, as well as its emergency escape system, RBAS, and the payload section (upper composite), KGCh, which would integrate the spacecraft with the Angara-5P launch vehicle.
 In turn, the Angara-5P rocket would need a new launch pad and the pre-launch processing infrastructure, which would have to be funded through a separate federal program known as the Cosmodromes Development During the Period from 2016 to 2025.
 A delay with its approval during 2016, could potentially hamper the PTK program.